bioinfologics/w2rap/README.md

 The total content is similar to the expected genome size, so the assembly contains roughly the right amount of information.
 The N50 is reasonable for a genome of this size and complexity.

 ### b) Compare PE reads to scaffolds
-Use KAT comp to compare kmer content of PE reads to kmer content of the scaffolds using a spectra-cn plot.
+Use KAT comp to compare the kmer content of the PE reads to the kmer content of the scaffolds using a spectra-cn plot.
 You expect to see all the content from the reads represented in the scaffolds and no new content (which could represent missassemblies).
 See the [KAT documentation](https://kat.readthedocs.io/en/latest/) for more details on how to interpret KAT plots.

 ```
-kat comp -t 16 -m 31 -H10000000000 -I10000000000 -o reads_vs_scaffolds '/path/to/pe_R1.fastq /path/to/pe_R2.fastq' /path/to/scaffolds/yeast.scafSeq
+kat comp -t 16 -m 31 -H10000000000 -I10000000000 -o reads_vs_scaffolds '/path/to/LIB4432_R1.fastq /path/to/LIB4432_R2.fastq' /path/to/scaffolds/yeast.scafSeq
 ```

 <img src="images/lmp_vs_pe-main.mx.spectra-cn.png"  width="450" height="400">